umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 There is a bit of work to be done to provide something meaningful to the editor from the audit log!

-We can use the **entityResource**, an Umbraco Angular resource that enables us to retrieve more information about an entity given it's id.
+We can use the **entityResource**, an Umbraco Angular resource that enables us to retrieve more information about an entity given its id.

 Inject this into our angular controller: